SofijaErkin/basic-tool-mac/git/switch_git_email_address.md

     git config --list && git remote set-url origin git@my_new_email_address-github.com:MyNewEmailNewGitName/my_remote_repository_name.git && git config --list

-Also, use "`READMD.md`" to checkout renamed Gitub user name
+Also, use "`README.md`" to checkout renamed Github user name

 "`MyNewEmailNewGitName`".
 Just use this command:

     echo "This is a test for \"my new Git user name\"." >> README.md && git add README.md && git commit -m "Update README.md to test new Git user name" && git pull && git push

-Then, just log into my Git account to checkout my repositorys' "`README.md`".
+Then, just log into my Git account to checkout my repository's' "`README.md`".

 That "`README.md`" in my repository just like: